Yuxuan-Zhang-Dexter/Yuxuan-Zhang-Dexter.github.io/_posts/2023-11-18-notes_plan.md

 - **Version Tagging**: Use specific version tags for Docker images.
 - **Access Control**: Manage access to the GitLab registry using GitLab's permissions.
 [GitLab access control](https://ucsd-prp.gitlab.io/userdocs/storage/ceph-s3/).

+### Backup Plan
+- create a working docker image and deploy alpa in the local container.
+Updating the docker image and using this working docker image to deploy the alpa in the kubernetes
+- check servers mentioned by the professor Jishen Zhao

 ## 3. Blog on Transformer and Batch Effects

 ## 4. Blog on Graph Neural Networks (GNN)